-The long block configuration refers to the engine block mounted with the heads, cam shaft, crank shaft, and pistons.
-Previously these blocks were wrapped and strapped to plastic pallets with a piece of chip board between.
-Besides the wood board being a potential source of contamination, the plastic pallets overtime cracked due to fatigue loading scenario from the strapping.
+The long block configuration refers to the engine block mounted with the heads, camshaft, crankshaft, and pistons.
+Previously, these blocks were wrapped and strapped to plastic pallets, with a piece of chipboard between them.
+Besides the wooden board being a potential source of contamination, the plastic pallets cracked over time due to fatigue from the strapping.

-Working with the engine techs, material handlers, machinists and the welders a bracket was designed to mount to the front and rear face of the engine block such that the block can rest on a high density polyethene board and mount firmly to the stand.
+Working with the engine techs, material handlers, machinists, and welders, a bracket was designed to mount to the front and rear faces of the engine block, allowing the block to rest on a high-density polyethene board and mount firmly to the stand.

 This stand is made for use within the facility, it was further stamped by a P. Eng. approximately 50 of these have been produced for the facility.
-They are faster to laod then the plastic pallets, more robust, and easier to handle using the forklift.
+They are faster to load than plastic pallets, more robust, and easier to handle with a forklift.

 This project was dropped on a Thursday at 3:30 pm by the manager who anticipated shipping it the following Tuesday.

-Following some measurements and some preliminary CAD, material quotes were requested on rush the same day.
-Material purchases were approved on the Friday with an expectation of material landing on Tuesday.
-The manager was informed appropriately and all other work that could be done prior to receiving the material was performed under supervision on the Monday.
-The stand was completed Wednesday and the engine was loaded and shipped not long after.
+Following some measurements and some preliminary CAD, material quotes were requested on a rush order the same day.
+Material purchases were approved on Friday, with the material expected to arrive on Tuesday.
+The manager was appropriately informed, and all other work that could be done before receiving the material was performed under supervision on Monday.
+The stand was completed on Wednesday, and the engine was loaded and shipped not long after.

 The engine would be shipped to Toromont's Point Claire location and a second stand would be constructed for internal use.